 The August 2013 press release from the Eastman House announcing the film’s rediscovery bought into the fire story that Welles had spun: “According to published sources, until now the only known print of Too Much Johnson had burnt in a fire that destroyed the home of Orson Welles in the outskirts of Madrid in 1970.”
 Since I was one of those early published sources – I had repeated what Welles had told me in the first edition of my critical study Orson Welles (1972) before beginning to doubt the story – I brought up the issue during Cherchi Usai’s question-and-answer period at the PFA in March 2014.
 I asked if he thought the story was true and/or if there might have been another print that survived.
 Cherchi Usai replied only, “I don’t see a reason why Orson Welles would lie about it.”

 I followed up by offering my theory that Welles might have hidden away Too Much Johnson because he did not want people to know about his early work, just as he had regretted that I and Russell Merritt (who was seated in the audience at the PFA) had found The Hearts of Age and thereby dispelled the myth that Kane was his first film.
 Cherchi Usai simply shrugged.
 But when I discussed my theory with him again in April, he conceded that it was “plausible.
-Given the person, that’s not surprising.
-We never thought about the fact that the fire may never have taken place.”
+Given the person, that’s not surprising.”
 In previous interviews, Cherchi Usai said, “We may never fully understand the mystery of why it was abandoned,” but that “The great thing about film history is that the key word is patience.
 Patience, persistence, research: we will gradually uncover bits and pieces of information and then what really matters to us is that the film exists.”
 Although the strange saga of Too Much Johnson is no longer as mysterious as it once was, part of it remains, as Andrew Sarris would put it, “a subject for further research.”